-Figure 6-18 Overall Control of Signal Source Using SIM_GPSnn Control of these I/O must be configured to control that peripheral function.
+Figure 6-18 Overall Control of Signal Source Using SIM_GPSnn Control

+In some cases, the user can choose peripheral function between several I/O, each of which have the option to be programmed to control a specific peripheral function.
+If the user wishes to use that function, only one of these I/O must be configured to control that peripheral function.
 If more than one I/O is configured to control the peripheral function, the peripheral output signal will fan out to each I/O, but the peripheral input signal will be the logical OR and AND of all the I/O signals.